 - "AA"- The intermediate level, primarily intended to provide a uniform competitive experience for communities that are not able to compete at the AAA level or communities that already have teams at the AAA level. - "A"- Offered for 10-15 only.
 The intermediate level essentially designed to be a developmental league to provide a competitive experience until they are ready to advance to a higher competitive level.
-The 14's and 15's are combined at this level. - Inter-level Play There shall be no interlevel play between "AAA", "AA", and "A" levels.
+The 14's and 15's are combined at this level. - Inter-level Play There shall be no inter-level play between "AAA", "AA", and "A" levels. - If your "A" or "AA" team placed in the Top Four in the 2022 MBT State Championship or the 2022 Gopher State Championship and there is not a team from your association at that age and at a higher level, your team must move up to the next level the following year.